Neuschwanstein Castle: Inspiration and design

 Neuschwanstein embodies both the contemporaneous architectural fashion known as castle Romanticism (Burgenromantik) and King Ludwig II's enthusiasm for the operas of Richard Wagner.
 In the 19th century, many castles were constructed or reconstructed, often with significant changes, to make them more picturesque.
-Palace-building projects similar to Neuschwanstein had been undertaken earlier in several of the German states and included Hohenschwangau Castle, Lichtenstein Castle, Hohenzollern Castle, and numerous buildings on the Rhine, such as Stolzenfels Castle.
-The inspiration for the construction of Neuschwanstein came from two journeys that Ludwig took in 1867: one in May to the reconstructed Wartburg near Eisenach, and another in July to the Château de Pierrefonds, which Eugène Viollet-le-Duc was transforming from a ruined castle into a historicist palace.
+Palace-building projects similar to Neuschwanstein had been undertaken earlier in several of the German states.
+They included Hohenschwangau Castle, Lichtenstein Castle, Hohenzollern Castle, and numerous buildings on the Rhine, such as Stolzenfels Castle.
+Marienburg Castle, begun in 1858 for the King of Hanover, was completed in 1867.
+The more detailed inspiration for the construction of Neuschwanstein came from two journeys that Ludwig took in 1867: one in May to the reconstructed Wartburg near Eisenach, site of the mythical Sängerkrieg and thus setting of Wagner's opera Tannhäuser and the Singers' Contest at Wartburg, and another in July to the Château de Pierrefonds, which Eugène Viollet-le-Duc was transforming from a ruined castle into a historicist palace for Napoleon III.